Academic integrity and Ethics Review Board

 - Code of ethics for research in the social and behavioral sciences involving human participants (accepted by the Deans of Social Sciences in the Netherlands, 23 May 2018)

-- European Commission Guidance Note for Researchers and Evaluators of Social Sciences and Humanities Research (draft version is the latest version)
+- European Commission Guidance Note for Researchers and Evaluators of Social Sciences and Humanities (draft version is the latest version)

 - European Commission Research Ethics in Etnography/Anthropology